Understanding Futures and Commodities

 You should know that using leverage can lead to extreme volatility.
 Prices may plummet and rise, making it extremely difficult to determine when to get out.

-Before opening an account, it is important to consider several factors to determine if futures are suitable for you:
+Before opening an account, it is important to consider several factors to determine if futures are appropriate for you:

 - Financial experience — Have you had experience with derivatives, commodities, futures, and options?